dgeneration/Radiance-AI/README.md

 8. **Radiance AI (Summarizer)**: Combines all insights into a comprehensive care plan

 Each role uses a specific Perplexity Sonar model optimized for its function, with structured JSON outputs for consistent data handling.

+## Disclaimer

+Radiance AI is designed as a preliminary health assessment tool and should not replace professional medical advice, diagnosis, or treatment.
+Always consult with qualified healthcare providers for medical concerns.

+---

+© 2025 Radiance AI.
+All rights reserved.